albertattard/quickhacks-source/docs/aws/terraform/rds-postgres-publicly-accessible.md

 # RDS Postgres (Publicly Accessible)

-{% raw_include custom/example_not_working.html details="The database is created but not publicly accessible as expected." %}
+{% include custom/example_not_working.html details="The database is created but not publicly accessible as expected." %}

 ---

 ## Terraform

-{% raw_include custom/note.html details="Deployment may take few minute to create all required AWS resources." %}
+{% include custom/note.html details="Deployment may take few minute to create all required AWS resources." %}

 ### File: `terraform.tf`